The Chicken Church in Java: Everything you Need to Know!

-Of course, it’s a sign from God, so you better hurry and build a temple there.
+Of course, it’s a sign from God, you think, so you build a temple on this hill.

 If you think that’s bonkers, consider that it is precisely what happened to Daniel Alamsjah, the architect of the bizarre Chicken Church in Central Java, Indonesia.